-Hong Kong is an incredible city packed with a fascinating history and a unique, hybrid culture of Chinese and Western influences.
+Hong Kong is a mind-blowing city with a fascinating history and a unique, hybrid culture of Chinese and Western influences.

 Sitting at the mouth of the Pear River Delta, the bustling metropolis city-state consists of Hong Kong island, several other islands, the Kowloon peninsula, and the much bigger New Territories, and shares a 20-mile land border with China.

-Its deep, natural freshwater harbours and strategic position in Asia was what attracted the British Empire to occupy this once-barren land in the 19th Century.
+Its deep, natural freshwater harbors and strategic position in Asia was what attracted the British Empire to occupy this once-barren land in the 19th Century.

-In this post I’ve put together a collection of the most interesting, cool, and unknown facts about one of my favourite places in the world, Hong Kong.
+In this post I’ve put together a collection of the most interesting, cool, and unknown facts about one of my favorite places in the world, Hong Kong.

 Table of Contents